Original: August 2018

 6. Are there any side effects?

 As with all blood testing, there is a small chance of adverse side effects.
-For example, an athlete may feel nauseous at the sight of blood, or there is a small chance of infection.
-However, compared to venipuncture, the risks are minimal.
+For example, an athlete may feel light-headed or nauseous at the sight of blood, or there is a small chance of infection.
+However, compared to venipuncture, the risks are very minimal.
 In fact, athletes and sample collection personnel both report that the blood draw experience is vastly improved with DBS collections.

 7. Has research been conducted about the application of DBS testing for doping detection?